caleorourke/skim/index.md

 # Where to Go Next

-__A helpful serving of groovy websites that you might find helpful.__
+Here's a helpful serving of groovy websites that you might find helpful.

 * <a href="http://pages.github.com" target="_blank">GitHub Pages</a>
 * <a href="http://jekyllrb.com" target="_blank">Jekyll</a>